STANDARD TERMS AND CONDITIONS FOR THE USE OF CITY-OWNED SPACE FOR THE CONDUCT OF EVENTS

 Prior to embarking upon the formal process required to enter into an event concession agreement, an applicant is required to conduct a walk-through of the prospective Event Venue.
 This is required because the applicant is required to accept the Event Venue in its “as is” condition.
 Descriptions made in the Event Brochure and statements made by officials, agents and employees of the city concerning the Event Venues are for informational purposes only and should be verified by the applicant.
 No such description or statement or omissions thereof, shall be deemed to be a representation or warranty and the applicant acknowledges not having relied on any representation or warranty or omissions thereof, concerning the Event Venue and its condition.

-Once the applicant has ascertained the availability of an Event Venue for a specific date or dates and conducted a walk-through and wishes to proceed with the concession process, the applicant must submit a completed Application For the Use of City Building for Special Events (the “Application”).
-Copies of the Application may be obtained online.
+Once the applicant has ascertained the availability of an event venue for a specific date or dates and conducted a walk-through and wishes to proceed with the concession process, the applicant must submit a completed Application for the use of the city building for special events (the “Application”).
+The Application may be obtained online.
 The completed and signed Application together with a non-refundable fee in the amount of Twenty-Five Dollars and sixty-two cents ($25.62) will be processed by the DCAS Special Events office.
 For further questions regarding the application please email firstname.lastname@example.org

 DCAS will review the Application and determine in its sole and absolute discretion whether the applicant is sufficiently credit worthy and responsible and the proposed use of the Event Venue appropriate for city-owned space.
 No applicant (or any business, subsidiary, parent or affiliate, in which the applicant has a 20% or greater equity or voting interest) who or which has been in default in or on any contract, obligation or agreement of any kind entered into with the City of New York within the past five (5) years will be eligible to enter into a concession agreement with the city pursuant to these Terms and Conditions.
 Upon DCAS’ determination to proceed, the Short Term Concession Agreement will be forwarded by postal delivery to the applicant’s postal address (the specific agreement to be executed between the parties is hereinafter referred to as the “Concession Agreement”).
 Duplicate originals of the Concession Agreement signed by the applicant (or an authorized principal of applicant) should be returned to DCAS accompanied by the following: a) a certified or cashier’s check or postal money order payable to “City of New York DCAS” equal to the total aggregate concession fee (the “Concession Fee”) which is set forth in the Concession Agreement; b) a certified or cashier’s check or postal money order payable to “City of New York DCAS” for the building service reimbursables which is set forth in the Concession Agreement; c) a security deposit in the form of a certified or cashier’s check or postal money order, in amount as specified in the Concession Agreement, payable to “Comptroller, City of New York”; d) a certificate of insurance in conformance with the template insurance certificate attached to the Concession Agreement; and e) a temporary Liquor License issued by the State of New York (if applicable).
 Once the above have been received by DCAS, the Concession Agreement will be executed by DCAS on behalf of the City of New York, and a fully executed original of the concession agreement will be returned to the applicant.
 The City reserves the right to cancel this transaction at any time prior to delivery of a fully executed original of the Concession Agreement.